-The Queen’s Law PhD program is a three-year program of advanced scholarly research and writing, culminating in a dissertation.
+The Queen’s Law PhD program is a four-year program of advanced scholarly research and writing, culminating in a dissertation.
+Queen's Senate recently approved the expected length of the PhD program from three to four years.

 Our students represent a broad range of research interests, and are encouraged to use a variety of research methods.
 Doctoral students are a key part of our vibrant intellectual community: some teach courses in the law school and work in collaboration with faculty members on research projects.
 They are invited to participate in faculty workshops, lectures and seminars, and engage intellectually with other students and faculty.